-If at any point, the equity available drops below 100% of the margin required you will be subject to auto liquidation of the position incurring the largest loss.
-The liquidation process for FOREX.com proprietary platforms is as follows: the net aggregated open position with the greatest unrealized loss is closed first, followed by the next largest losing net position and so on, until the maintenance margin requirement is satisfied or exceeded.
+By default, if at any point the equity available drops below 100% of the margin required you will be subject to auto liquidation of the position incurring the largest loss.
+The liquidation process for both the FOREX.com platforms and MetaTrader platforms is as follows: the net aggregated open position with the greatest unrealized loss is closed first, followed by the next largest losing position and so on, until the maintenance margin requirement is satisfied or exceeded.
 Depending on the size and unrealized P&L of the open positions, all open positions may be liquidated in order to meet the margin requirement.

-You can also setup alerts so you are notified by e-mail when the available margin in your account falls below 120% of the margin requirement.
-Please note that this notification is for your convenience and should not be relied on to protect your account.
+When your account falls below 120% margin, a margin alert will automatically be sent to you via email.
+This notification is for your convenience and should not be relied on to protect your account.

 While our 100% margin requirement and real-time margin system is designed to limit your trading losses and help ensure that total losses never exceed your total account balance, you do risk incurring losses greater than your account balance, especially during periods of extreme market volatility.
 For this reason, we strongly encourage you to manage your use of leverage carefully.
-Increasing leverage increases risk.
+Remember that increased leverage increases risk.

 How can I prevent liquidation of my open positions?

 There are several proactive measures that you can employ to prevent liquidation and manage risk: